Mower was so overwhelmed at obtaining a seat at the high table that he failed to observe the departure of Kai Diamonde.

 ‘Soccer!’ interrupted the General.

 ‘No, that will not be appropriate,’ the Professor was quick to reestablish control as he admonished his colleague.
-‘We do not resort to the encouragement of acts of violence around this table.’
+‘We do not resort to acts of violence around this table.’

 ‘All well and good,’ Professor Delphi declared.
-‘Now, young Mower, I dare say you would like to know why you alone, were chosen amongst the billions of people on this planet to save it.’
+‘Now, young Mower, I dare say you would like to know why you were selected to save the world.’